TheDerpySage/clover-picker/README.md

 Features
 --------

-Web UI made using frames like the classic 2ch website.
+Web UI mimics the classic 2ch website, or use a true Frame version.

 BASC Archiver takes any thread URL and downloads it to the filesystem.